ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 ## Ballerina deployment with Kubernetes Kustomize

 [Kustomize](https://kustomize.io/) is a tool that allows you to modify Kubernetes YAML files without altering the original files.
 It can enhance the generated YAML from code-to-cloud deployments by applying additional customizations.
-The `kustomization.yaml` file in the root directory serves as a sample, combining the generated YAMLs from different projects.
+The `kustomization.yaml` file in the root directory serves as a sample, combining the generated YAML files from different projects.
 Environment variables, such as specifying the location of the `Config.toml` for a service, can be added using Kustomize patches, enabling further configuration.

 **kustomization.yaml**
 ```yaml